Terms and conditions

-In these booking conditions, “you” and “your” means all persons named on the booking (including anyone who is added or substituted at a later date) or any of them, as the context requires and “lead name” means the person who makes the booking.
-“We”, “us” and “our” means Kuoni Travel Limited.
+In these booking conditions, “you” and “your” means all persons named on the booking (including anyone who is added or substituted at a later date) or any of them, as the context requires and “lead name” means the named member of the travelling party that, being 18 years old or over and possessing legal capacity to do so, makes payment at the point of booking.
+“We”, “us” and “our” means Kuoni.

 1.1 Choosing Your Holiday

 It is very important that you choose the right holiday arrangements for you.
 Our staff are always happy to advise and give you their professional opinion; however, it is essential that you also conduct your own independent research to ensure you are happy with the arrangements being made.

 Please visit the Foreign, Commonwealth & Development Office website at https://www.gov.uk/foreign-travel-advice and visit www.gov.uk/travelaware for essential travel advice and tips.
 The websites offer a wealth of country-specific information, but as the advice can change, please ensure that you check regularly for updates both before and after you book.

 When you purchase a Kuoni holiday we are acting as the Principal holiday provider.
 We provide the holiday services to you; your contract is with us and our full terms and conditions apply.
 Further conditions may also be applied by our suppliers and together these make the ‘conditions of contract’ and constitute the entire agreement between you and Kuoni.
 Many of our supplier’s terms and conditions can be found on their websites and we can also provide you with a copy at the time of booking, upon request.